johnwcowan/r7rs-work/UiEvents.md

 Returns the character input using the keyboard or equivalent.
 This is a Unicode character, not a keyboard key, and so the effects of keyboard drivers, compose sequences, and input method editors have already been taken into account.
-It is an error if the event source is not `char`.
+It is an error if the event type is not `char`.

 `(uievent-key `*ev*`)`